CARDAMOM-framework/CARDAMOM/doc/dalec_model/modules/phenology/Knorr.rst

 The LAI phenology model was originally developed by describing a generic differential equation in time for the LAI of individual plants, which is then integrated in space to represent LAI dynamics of a population of plants.
 The time evolution of LAI for an individual plants is commonly described using triggers for growth and senescence (e.g. a growing degree day threshold), which are represented by conditional (step) functions.
 The :ref:`Knorr et al (2010) <Knorr2010>` model makes the useful development by assuming the triggers for a population of plants can be represented by a Gaussian probability density function.
 As described below, this enables the time evolution of LAI for the population to be smooth and differentiable.

 In the original formulation, which is also implemented into DALEC, there are two triggers considered: temperature (:math:`T`) and day length (:math:`t_d`).
-For an individual plant, the rate of change in LAI over time can be represented by:
+For an individual plant (represented by the tilde), the rate of change in LAI over time can be represented by:

 .. math::
    :label: eq_dLAIdt_individual